-Throughout the book of Zechariah, the nations are presented as being indifferent and even hostile to Jerusalem and the Jewish People.
+Throughout the Book of Zechariah, the nations are presented as being indifferent and even hostile to Jerusalem and the Jewish People.

 On that day, “Living water will flow out from Jerusalem, half of it east to the Dead Sea and half of it west to the Mediterranean Sea, … The Lord will be king over the whole earth.
 On that day there will be one Lord, and His name the only name.”
 (14:8–9)

-From then on the Lord will reign from Jerusalem and each year the people of all the nations will go up to Jerusalem to “worship the King, the Lord Almighty, and to celebrate the Festival of Tabernacles.”
+Messiah will reign from Jerusalem and each year the people of all the nations will go up to Jerusalem to “worship the King, the Lord Almighty, and to celebrate the Festival of Tabernacles.”
 (14:16)

-This feast is a week of joy as those who celebrate it remember how the Lord Himself tabernacled with His children in the wilderness and will do so again in the last days.
+Sukkot is a week of joy as those who celebrate it remember how the Lord Himself tabernacled with His children in the wilderness and will do so again in the last days.

 Yet, the seventh day of the feast has special end-time significance: “Hoshana Rabbah, the seventh day of Sukkot, has a solemn undertone, it is closely linked to Yom Kippur, for it is on this day that the final seal is placed on the verdict that was pronounced on Yom Kippur,” writes Avraham Finkel in Essence of the Holy Days.